kb-code/resume/README.md

 ## View My Resume
 -------

-To view the most current version of my resume, please click at the link at teh top of this repository, or visit:
+To view the most current version of my resume, please click at the link at the top of this repository, or visit:

 https://kb-code.github.io/resume